Epoxy Garage Floor vs Polyaspartic: An Honest Contractor's Guide

 This is a critical factor, especially for any garage that gets sunlight.

 Epoxy: Epoxy is not UV stable.
 Period.
-If you have windows in your garage or you like to leave your garage door open, the sun's ultraviolet rays will break down the epoxy resin.
+If you have windows in your garage or leave your garage door open, the sun's ultraviolet rays will break down the epoxy resin.
 It will fade and, in most cases, turn a sickly yellow color over time.

 Polyaspartic: Our polyaspartic topcoat is 100% UV stable.
 It acts like a permanent sunscreen for your floor.
 The color you pick on day one is the color it will stay for decades, guaranteed.
 This is a vital difference in the epoxy vs polyaspartic garage floor Comparison for any home.